How I Paid Off Over $50,000 Of Credit Card Debt and Changed My Life

 This one may sound easy, but it is by far the hardest.
 You have to figure out why you are spending so much money.
 I was spending in order to fund my business, along with just buying things that I didn’t need.
 I was purchasing to satisfy my wants.
 It is time to figure out the difference between wants and needs.
 I took a hard look at my finances and realized that I needed a change.
 I shut down my profitable online business, stopped eating out, cut our cable, and created detailed grocery lists.
 To this day, I still take my lunch to work as a way to eat better and save a lot of money.
 These are the things that I did to stop spending money.
 Beyond paying your regular bills, you need to figure out where the rest of your money is going and cut off the spending.
 It may be harsh, but it is important.

 If you haven’t done so already, I highly recommend signing up for a service like Personal Capital or Mint.com.
 Seriously, both of them changed my financial life.
 While I started out on Mint, I moved to Personal Capital because it was easier to use and didn’t have all these ads irritating me.
 It even did a much better job at bringing in my investments (yes, I had them even while in debt!).

 Step 2 – Pick Your Method

 Once you figure out how to stop spending money, then you need to choose a debt payoff method.
 There are quite a few to choose from, but the two main ones are the Debt Snowball and the Debt Avalanche.
 If you want to know the difference, then check out my snowball versus avalanche breakdown.
-I chose the Avalanche method because it made mathematical sense.
+I chose the Avalanche method because it made mathematical sense for me (key note there!).
 I used my emotions to get into debt, but I wanted to take them out of the equation.
 By using the Avalanche method, I was able to save thousands of dollars worth of interest payments.
 That was my emotional win.